 To ensure a respectful and enjoyable experience at a Muslim wedding, it’s important to honor the cultural and religious customs involved.
 Dress modestly, avoiding revealing clothing, and respect any gender separation practices.
 If the ceremony is held in a mosque, remove your shoes before entering, and refrain from initiating physical contact with the opposite gender.
 Muslim weddings are often vibrant and joyful—feel free to ask questions or seek guidance from the hosts if you’re unsure about anything.

 By approaching the event with respect, openness, and curiosity, you’ll contribute to a positive experience for everyone and create lasting memories.
-Understanding traditions—such as cultural attire—is just one way to celebrate meaningfully.
-At Windows on the Water, we proudly support couples in honoring their heritage.
+Understanding traditions—such as appropriate Muslim wedding attire—is just one way to celebrate meaningfully.
+At Windows on the Water, we work closely with couples to honor their heritage.
 Our scenic New Jersey waterfront venue provides a beautiful and welcoming setting for weddings of all cultures and backgrounds.

 Planning Your Perfect Event at Windows on the Water